 Sweet Potato Chickpea Curry Recipe with Fresh Kale

 This sweet potato chickpea curry recipe with carrots and fresh kale is loaded with everything you need for a healthy dinner recipe.
 A warm and hearty vegan curry loaded with flavor!
-Keep the pantry stocked with sweet potatoes and chickpeas.
-You can make my sweet potato pancakes or some spicy roasted chickpeas next!

 - 3 to 4 TBSP olive oil